grab/engineering-blog/_posts/2024-11-13-metasense-v2.md

 </div>

-2\.
-Transparent prompt performance metrics.
+**Transparent prompt performance metrics.**

-   * LangSmith's capabilities allow us to effortlessly run evaluations on a dataset and obtain performance metrics across multiple dimensions, such as accuracy, latency, and error rate.
+   LangSmith's capabilities allow us to effortlessly run evaluations on a dataset and obtain performance metrics across multiple dimensions, such as accuracy, latency, and error rate.

 ### Assuring quality in perpetuity